 433. Exemption from stamp duty on reconstruction

-Whenever a new incorporated company is formed by reconstruction upon the basis of a sale by the liquidator of a pre-existing company to the new company, it shall be lawful for the Treasurer, in his discretion, to exempt from ad valorem duty, wholly or partially, any instrument whereby the assets of the pre-existing company are transferred to the new company.
+Whenever a new incorporated company is formed by reconstruction upon the basis of a sale by the liquidator of a pre-existing company to the new company, it shall be lawful for the Treasurer, in his discretion, to exempt from ad valorem duty, wholly or partially, any transaction whereby the assets of the pre-existing company are transferred to the new company.

+[Section 433 amended by No. 12 of 2008 s.
+52.]

 434. Form of register, index or accounts

 (1) Any register, index or accounts required by this Act to be kept by a company, may, notwithstanding anything in this Act, be kept either by making entries in bound books or by recording the matters in question in any other manner.